 - How many workstations in your organization

-- The number of internet facing firewalls
+- The number of internet-facing firewalls

-Once you’ve selected this data, you’re a quick calculation away from taking the first step in improving your security posture.
+Once you’ve provided this data, you’re a quick calculation away from taking the first step in improving your security posture.
 Check out the Total Cost of Ownership calculator and find out just how much money your organization could be saving on cybersecurity.